aegerita/Rawlsian-Agents/src/docs/Commercial Laundries Tenant/final_agreement.md

 (a) The Tenant will not construct or alter any buildings or structures on the Premises unless such construction is in compliance with **[APPLICABLE REGULATION]**.

-(b) All construction or alteration of any buildings or structures on the Premises must conform to all applicable building safety and health standards and any applicable zoning regulations in effect in the jurisdiction in which the Premises are located, and must be certified as conforming thereto by a qualified professional (for example, an engineer or architect).
+(b) All construction or alteration of any buildings or structures on the Premises must conform to all applicable building safety and health standards and any applicable zoning regulations in effect in the jurisdiction in which the Premises are located and must be certified as conforming thereto by a qualified professional (for example, an engineer or architect).

 (c) Any construction or alteration on the Premises carried out by the Tenant will be at the sole cost of the Tenant.